Herron–Morton Place Historic District: 21st century

 Public and private revitalization efforts have continued throughout the past several decades.
 Herron-Morton is again one of Indianapolis's most highly developed neighborhoods, and many homes that had been converted into multiple units in the 1930s, 1940s, and 1950s have now been converted back into single-family homes.
-The historic district encompasses 574 contributing buildings in representative examples of Classical Revival, Queen Anne, and Tudor Revival style architecture.
+The historic district is notable for its "outstanding collection" of architecture, and encompasses 574 contributing buildings in representative examples of Classical Revival, Queen Anne, and Tudor Revival style architecture.

 Herron School of Art and Design relocated to new buildings on the Indiana University-Purdue University Indianapolis campus in 2000 and 2005.
-The original Herron School of Art buildings now house Herron High School, a public charter school serving grades 9–12, and Herron Preparatory Academy, serving grades K-8.
+The original Herron School of Art buildings now house Herron High School, a top-ranked public charter school serving grades 9–12, and Herron Preparatory Academy, serving grades K-8.
 They are contributing properties to the historic district.

 The Willard and Josephine Hubbard House was individually listed on the National Register of Historic Places in 2016.

+As of 2026, Herron-Morton Place is experiencing a significant surge in property values, largely driven by its proximity to the $4.3 billion IU Health downtown hospital expansion and the newly established Indy Health District.
+According to Realtor.com's Herron-Morton Market Summary, the median listing home price was $899,900 in late 2025, which reflected a 63% year-over-year increase from the previous year's listing trends, among the highest in the United States.
+Sources rank the Herron-Morton neighborhood as more expensive than 96.1% of neighborhoods in Indiana and 76.1% of neighborhoods in the U.S.

 Community

-Since 1956, Herron–Morton Place has hosted the Talbot Street Art Fair, an annual juried art fair held on Talbott Street in June of each year.
+Since 1956, Herron–Morton Place has hosted the Talbot Street Art Fair, an annual juried art fair held on Talbott Street in June of each year, attracting over 60,000 visitors annually.
 The Herron–Morton Place Neighborhood Association was formed in 1976 to spearhead the renovation of homes, encourage new residential development, reduce crime, and rebuild community spirit.

-The Herron–Morton Place Neighborhood Foundation raises funds to maintain a historic neighborhood park in the 1900 block of North Alabama Street and other beautification efforts throughout the neighborhood.
-The foundation plans several events each year that raise money for the neighborhood park, the most notable of which are the annual Oktoberfest in late September, the bi-annual home tour, and the year Rock 'N' Romp for families.
+The Herron–Morton Place Neighborhood Foundation raises funds to maintain a historic neighborhood park in the 1900 block of North Alabama Street, and other beautification efforts throughout the neighborhood.
+The foundation plans several events each year that raise money for the neighborhood park, the most notable of which are the annual Oktoberfest in late September, the bi-annual home tour (offering an opportunity to view the interior craftsmanship of the district's most significant private residences), and the year Rock 'N' Romp for families.